About this release

 Use the ISO for this release to install or upgrade core components and VDAs.
-Installing or upgrading to the latest version allows you to use all the latest features.
+Installing or upgrading to the latest version allows you to use all of the latest features.

 Install or upgrade VDAs in an existing Site

 If you have a deployment, and aren’t ready to upgrade your core components, you can still use several of the latest HDX features by installing (or upgrading to) a new VDA.
 Upgrading only the VDAs is often helpful when you want to test enhancements in a non-production environment.